-The proposed development is to demolish the existing dwellings and replace them with a four storey residential flat building and two level basement parking.
+The proposed development is to landscape the front and rear gardens of an existing dwelling, including new retaining walls, a change in soil levels, a pool and a cabana.
 I have inspected all the trees that could be affected and list their details in Appendix 2.
-Based on this information, I provided guidance to project architect on the constraints these trees impose on the use of the site.
+Based on this information, I have provided guidance to the project architect on the constraints these trees impose on the use of the site.
+The current layout is a result of this detailed consultation and has evolved taking full account of these constraints.

-Seven low category trees will be lost because of this proposal.
-However, the low category trees are exempt from Northern Beaches Council's Tree Preservation Order.
-A comprehensive landscaping scheme to mitigate these losses is proposed that will include the planting of new trees.
-The proposed changes may adversely affect a further one high category tree if appropriate protective measures are not taken.
-However, if adequate precautions to protect the retained tree is specified and method implemented through arboricultural the statement included in this report, the development proposal will have no adverse impact on the contribution of trees to local amenity or character.
+Three high category trees and four low category trees will need to be removed due to this proposed development.
+However, these trees are not readily visible from any prominent public viewpoint and the retention of all the substantial boundary tree cover to the rear of the property will ensure there is little impact on the wider setting.
+A comprehensive landscaping scheme to mitigate these losses is proposed that will include the planting of new trees in appropriate and prominent locations.

+The proposed changes may adversely affect a further three high category trees and a single low category tree in the neighbouring property if appropriate protective measures are not taken.
+However, if adequate precautions to protect the retained trees are specified and implemented through the arboricultural method statement included in this report, the development proposal will have no adverse impact on the contribution of these trees to the local amenity, ecology or character.